BDE-PDC/PDC_Org/README.md

 ## Welcome to the tools box of the PDC -  blablabla

-**Talent** is the professionnal plateform made by the PDC that helps the padawan to advance to their profesional life.
+**PDC_Org** is the professionnal plateform made by the PDC that helps the padawan to advance to their profesional life.
-_Talent is currently in development.
+_PDC_Org is currently in development.
 Be patient, it will be awesome!_

 ### Ressources to become a better dev